stan-buren/stan-buren/README.md

 ### Background

 I've been an **opera singer and dancer**, travelled across 100+ cities across Russia with famous Saint-Petersburg rock-opera "Jesus Christ Superstar".
 A **children movies filmmaker** and **scriptwriter**.
 I worked as a **lawyer** for 6 months.
 I've been an **e-commerce businessman** for over 3 years, building financial analysis for myself.
-As time goes by I realise two things: I _love data_ and I want to _stop all my business_ and _relocate from Russia_.
+As time goes by I realise two things: I _love data_ and I want to _stop all my business_ in my native country and _relocate to Georgia_.

 ---